oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

      authorization server to federate to.

 "deep_link":
 :    OPTIONAL.
-Https URI of native app to be invoked to handle the request.
+A URI of native app to be invoked to handle the request.

 "federation_body":
 :    OPTIONAL.
 A string of application/x-www-form-urlencoded encoded